 I did try to go and get a proper shave on Tuesday, but that’s the day the barbers go on holiday.
 Or is it their superstition that they are not allowed to cut hair on a Tuesday?
 I know in some places, shops close on Mondays because it is bad luck to buy or try on a new cloth on a Monday, therefore the shopkeepers, foreseeing bad business, take a day off on that day.
 I forget which day is not good for travelling – Tuesday?
 Or visiting, or showing up at work for the first time.
 But Tuesdays you’ll never find a barber shop open.
 So last Tuesday when I found it locked, I lost whatever courage I had to get a proper shave.

 And it takes a lot of courage for me, for the moment I sit on the barber’s stool, a crowd gathers, curious to see my hair.
 The barber will take his time, studying the hair, because this is like nothing he has ever seen before.
 And the crowd will touch my hair, a million fingers fondling my head to feel the texture of the hair.
 On more than two occasions, I have seen people pick up and take them home as souvenirs.
-Hopefully, they only use them for souvenirs and not other evil purpose, like witchcraft, or worshipping their gods, or some such superstition.
+Hopefully, they only use them for souvenirs and not for evil purpose, like witchcraft, or worshiping their gods, or something else I don’t know.

 Well, by Friday, I was fed up of the way my hair looked.
 Not that these people care – they think it’s very cute hair.
 The girls especially love the way it curls, and the way the cornrows form themselves.
 Some boys asked me how much it costs me to make my hair like that, and for a minute I was tempted to make money out of them.
 Yet it amused me, that I leave my hair uncombed, and poorly kept, and uncut, for two whole months, and these people think it’s a fashion!